reverentgeek/blog/src/site/5-essential-ingredients-for-an-awesome-tech-talk.md

 > “No way!
 I already feel like an impostor, and now you want me to remove any doubt?!”

 You might think admitting your mistakes will harm your reputation or credibility.
 Nope!
 Being transparent about your mistakes and what you learned from them _adds_ to your credibility!
-I don’t know about you, but I make mistakes all the time.
+I don't know about you, but I make mistakes all the time.
 I want to hear from _real_ humans doing _real_ work -- people I can relate to.

 If you were to do it all over, what would you do differently?
 Turn your challenges and mistakes into key takeaways for your audience!